Bee pollinating a flower

 Prior Coursework

-With Advisory Committee and Academic Affairs Committee approval, students are allowed to count no more than 14 credits of graduate course work from other institutions.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With Advisory Committee and Academic Affairs Committee approval, students are allowed to transfer no more than 14 credits of graduate course work from other institutions.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

-With Advisory Committee and Academic Affairs Committee approval, the student may apply up to 7 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum degree requirements.
-This work would not be allowed to count toward the Minimum Graduate Coursework (50%) Requirement unless taken at the 700 level or above.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With Advisory Committee and Academic Affairs Committee approval, the student may transfer up to 7 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum degree requirements.
+This work would not be applied toward the Minimum Graduate Coursework (50%) Requirement unless taken in coursework numbered 700 or above.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

-With Advisory Committee and Academic Affairs Committee approval, the student may apply up to 15 University Special student credits as fulfillment of the minimum graduate residence or graduate degree credit requirements on occasion as an exception (on a case-by-case basis).
-UW–Madison coursework taken as a University Special student would not be allowed to count toward the Minimum Graduate Coursework (50%) Requirement unless taken at the 700 level or above.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With Advisory Committee and Academic Affairs Committee approval, the student may transfer up to 15 University Special student credits in fulfillment of the graduate degree credit requirements on occasion as an exception (on a case-by-case basis).
+UW–Madison coursework taken as a University Special student would not be applied toward the Minimum Graduate Coursework (50%) Requirement unless taken in coursework numbered 700 or above or as part of a capstone certificate.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

 Probation